FaezehShakouri/bert4regression/README.md

-# BERT-based Regression Model

-This project implements a sentiment analysis model using BERT (Bidirectional Encoder Representations from Transformers) to perform regression tasks.

-**Note:** The dataset used in this project is only test and sample data, intended for demonstration purposes.
+# Text Regression Using Transformers With One Line Summary of Projects

+This project employs a transformer-based text regression approach to analyze Git project logs and predict funding amounts.
+By utilizing models like BERT, we summarize project activities and assess project similarities, achieving a mean squared error (MSE) of 0.0206.

 ## Table of Contents